Cable cars are popular subjects for toys and other collectible items. Click on each

 A Christopher Radko Christmas tree ornament, made in Poland.

-Ghirardelli Square.
+Ghirardelli Square, and the Golden Gate Bridge.
 All rights reserved.